 Midterm examinations: There will be two midterm examinations in this course, which will be conducted online.
 Each examination will consist of long essays.
-Students will be graded based on their comprehension of the content and their ability to formulate analytical arguments based on that content from the readings, lectures and discussion sections.
+Students will be graded based on their comprehension of the content and their ability to formulate analytical arguments based on that content from the readings, lectures, and discussion sections.
+For these proctored exams, your webcam and microphone should be on during the exam.
+In the case of non-compliance with this and other declared exam procedures, your exam will be void.
+Make sure to check that your webcam and microphone function properly before the exam.

 Writing Assignments: Students are expected to complete two writing assignments based on the readings of this course.
-The first step of this component is the online submission of a summary paper (week 6) and the second step is the online submission of a response paper (week 12).
+The first step of this component is the online submission of a summary paper (week 5) and the second step is the online submission of a response paper (week 13).
 Both writing assignments are considered as take-home exams.
 Each step is graded separately.
 These assignments will prepare you for the more advanced academic writing assignments of our follow-up course SPS 102.
 Please make sure to read 'SPS 101 Writing Assignments guidelines' on SUCourse+ for more details.

 Discussion sessions: Discussion sessions are student-centered learning hours conducted by SPS facilitators.
 There will be a total of twelve discussion sessions.
-Every discussion session (except week 6) will consist of two hours and of these twelve sections, eight random sections will have graded exercises, which will be submitted to SUCourse+ by the end of the discussion hour.
+Every discussion session (except week 5) will consist of two hours and of these twelve sections, eight random sections will have graded exercises, which will be submitted to SUCourse+ by the end of the discussion hour.
 The five best of these eight will be counted towards your grade.
 The other four sections will be discussion and skills-learning based meetings.
 The graded weeks will be worth 4% each.
 Students are expected to watch the recorded tutorial videos before the discussion sections.
 Students may also be asked to finish one or more of the assigned readings before the discussion sections.
 Attendance will be taken regularly during each hour of the discussion sessions.
 Students who miss more than six discussion sections (or more than 12 discussion hours in total) will automatically get a zero from all their discussion section grades.
 Students will not be allowed into the discussion sections and marked as absent after ten minutes following the start of the online section meeting.
 No exceptions will be made to this rule.

 Lectures: Lectures constitute the backbone of this course.
 They are central to the design of the course and the content delivered in the lectures will be tested in the midterm examinations.
 Lecture attendance is not mandatory, but four random in-lecture questions will be asked at random lecture hours throughout the course through the Top Hat system.
 These are small quizzes that aim to test your comprehension of the lecture and they are not conducted for attendance.
 Cheating will not be tolerated.
-Students will not be allowed into the lecture online session after ten minutes following the start of the lecture.
-No exceptions will be made to this rule.